Forgiving Others, Repentance, and Spit

-What does God really say about “forgiving others,” “repentance,” and being “spit out of His mouth”?
+What does the Bible really have to say about “forgiving others,” “repentance,” and being “spit out of God’s mouth”?
 Here is a conversation I had on social media that I believe will help you understand all three subjects much better:

-And not only does He say, ‘And forgive us our debts, as we also have forgiven our debtors,’ but in verses 14 and 15, He goes on to say, ‘For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
-But if you do not forgive others their sins, your Father will not forgive your sins.’
+‘For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
+But if you do not forgive others their sins, your Father will not forgive your sins.‘ (Matthew 6:14,15)

 ‘Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.’
 (Ephesians 4:32)